-Seattle — Garret Kelly and Jeremy Puma are searching for all things strange in Seattle.
-Crowd sourcing the cryptic on a just-launched website, Liminal Seattle.
-It's a ghost map - with more.
+SEATTLE — Garret Kelly and Jeremy Puma began their paranormal journey in 2018 by searching for all things strange in Seattle, crowdsourcing the cryptic on a website called Liminal Seattle.
+Now, only 3 years later, Liminal Seattle has expanded into Liminal Earth, a ghost map of the whole globe - and so much more.

 "If it's something that makes you go ‘wow that's really unusual or unique’ and it's specific to a location, and can be put on a map, send it in,” said Puma.